awsdocs/aws-cloud9-user-guide/doc_source/sample-codecommit.md

 ## Step 4: Clone the Remote Repository into Your Environment<a name="sample-codecommit-clone-repo"></a>

-In this step, you use the AWS Cloud9 IDE to clone the remote repository in AWS CodeCommit into your environment\.
+In this step, you use the AWS Cloud9 IDE to clone the remote repository in CodeCommit into your environment\.

 To clone the repository, run the ** `git clone` ** command, supplying the repository's clone URL, shown here as ` CLONE_URL `\.